vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/align.md

 ## Syntax

-By injecting some options to `vuepress-plugin-container`, you can use
+By injecting some options to `vuepress-plugin-container`, you can use below syntax to diy your paragraph align.

 ```md
 ::: center